 Counselling Appointments/Intake Process

-If it is not urgent, the Intake Counsellor will call you within 24 hours to discuss your intake and connect you with appropriate supports based on your unique concerns.
+If it is not urgent, the Intake Counsellor will call you within 24 to 48 hours to discuss your intake and connect you with appropriate supports based on your unique concerns.
 Intake calls on average are 15 minutes.

 If you are an employee of Carleton University and need counselling, please contact the Employee and Family Assistance Program.

 If you are in crisis and need urgent counselling support, call Counselling Services at 613-520-6674 (press 2) (available 8:30 a.m to 4:30 p.m.
 Monday to Friday) or come in person to the main counselling clinic (2500 Carleton Technology and Training Centre Building) and indicate that you are in crisis and need to speak to someone urgently.

 The following symptoms are indicative of a crisis situation:

 - Thoughts about harming another person